Hannah-Hoover/data_base_proj/README.md

 # Temp
-We both Eorked together on everything,
+We both Worked on everything together.
 Any Servlet or JSP changes if time

 # data_base_proj